benlavender/homelab-docs/guides/Linux/guides/pipewire.md

 - **Source-outputs:** Source-inputs are the audio streams that are being captured by applications like media players or browsers.
 - **Sink-inputs:** Sink-inputs are the audio streams that are being played by applications to a sink.

+To interact with PipeWire both `pipewire.service` & `pipewire-pulse.service` user services must be started.

 ## WirePlumber:

 WirePlumber is a session and policy manager for for both PipeWire and PulseAudio.
 It is used for managing streams to and from their respective devices and applications.